Fyy10/gchat/README.md

 make
 ```

-The executables will be in the `./bin/` folder
+The executables will be in the `./bin/` folder.

 Clean up builds: